In this article

 Combining alcohol and Metformin is most dangerous when you consume alcohol excessively or use the drug without a doctor’s orders.
 If your healthcare provider has recommended Metformin and you are concerned that abstaining from alcohol could be a problem, it’s best to seek AUD treatment.

-Mixing Metformin and alcohol can cause serious problems.
-Limiting your drinking or avoiding alcohol altogether when you have diabetes is best.
+Combining alcohol and Metformin can cause serious problems.
+It’s best to limit your drinking or avoid alcohol together when you have diabetes.

 Remember to consult with a healthcare professional before drinking while taking medication.
 They can help you understand the possible risks of drinking alcohol while taking Metformin.